 The ILGWU—Social Unionism in Action is a LaborArts exhibit about the ILGWU leadership in immigrant rights, health care, civil rights, and the culture of solidarity that enrich and empower worker movements at certain times in our history.

 Xiaolan Bao, Holding Up More Than Half the Sky—Chinese Women Garment Workers in New York City, 1948–92 (University of Illinois Press, 2001)

-We Are One—the 30 minute video made by ILGWU Local 23-25 in the months after the strike.
+ILGWU Local 23-25, We Are One, a 30 minute video made by the union in 1982 in the months after the strike.

 huiying b. chan, “How Chinese American Women Changed U.S. Labor History—Women workers and organizers remember staging the massive 1982 Garment Strike in Chinatown,” The Margins, May 2019, features conversations with May Ying Chen, Connie Ling and Shui Mak Ka.